What is Security Information and Event Management (SIEM)?

 Training can be expensive and extensive

 SIEM-as-a-service is the easiest to get up and running.
-Some benefits of this are that there are usually no up-front costs, and it is a month-to-month operational expenditure.
+Some benefits include (generally) no up-front costs, as it is a month-to-month operational expenditure.
 Since this is a hosted service, you won't need to provide compute resources, so you're not looking at any hardware upgrades to support it.

 The last thing to consider is that you're sending log data offsite, so you'll want to ensure you have adequate bandwidth.
-You'll also want to verify how the vendor is storing the data and that they are following security best practices since they are housing some of your sensitive data.
+You'll also want to verify how the vendor stores the data and that they follow security best practices since they are housing some of your sensitive data.

 Pros of SIEM-as-a-Service